In this lesson, we’re going to take a look at some of the basic types of musical notes.

 You can also have a note called a breve or ‘double whole note’ which is worth eight beats, twice as long as a semibreve.

 It’s quite uncommon as well but you will need to know about it for a grade 5 music theory exam.

 Musical notes chart

-Here’s a chart of all the different types of common musical notes with their US and UK names, an image and then the number of beats they’re worth.
+Here’s a handy chart of all the different types of common musical notes with their US and UK names, an image and then the number of crotchet beats that they are worth.

 |Musical Notes Chart|

 |Name (UK)||Name (US)||Symbol||Beats|